HotelRed up for sale and could be converted to apartments

 The owner of the 48-room property that opened in 2011 is putting the hotel up for sale.
 It could very well continue to be a hotel, depending on who purchases the property.
 But a real estate listing is also touting that it could be renovated into a building for multifamily housing.

 CBRE, a commercial real estate firm, is offering tours to potential buyers on Tuesday with tours also offered on May 12 and May 14.
-Offers are due May 20 according to a summery of the property provided to the State Journal.
+Offers are due May 20, according to a summary of the property provided to the Wisconsin State Journal.

-The summery state's the property has a fitness center, room for more common space on the first floor and suites that include polished concrete floors, oversized windows, luxury bathroom fixtures and kitchenettes, some with dishwashers.
+The summary states the property has a fitness center, room for more common space on the first floor and suites that include polished concrete floors, oversized windows, luxury bathroom fixtures and kitchenettes, some with dishwashers.
 The 56,345-square-foot building also has 10 surface parking stalls and 47 underground stalls.

 HotelRed has been closed since March 17, 2020, and was planning to reopen in fall 2021 when a major expansion project that would have added 40 rooms, three floors and a rooftop bar was completed.
 However, work on that project never began.